-As an equal opportunity employer, Stearns Electric Association seeks employees who are creative, high-energy professionals with excellent people skills to provide our members with an excellent experience.
+As an equal opportunity employer, Stearns Electric Association seeks employees who are creative, high-energy professionals with excellent people skills to provide our members with a positive experience.
 Employees benefit from a work environment that encourages work-life balance and professional growth along with competitive pay and an outstanding benefits package.
 Stearns Electric Association will accept applications and resumes for those positions that are open and available to external candidates.
 When a position is available, a posting will be listed below.